sun-umn/PyGRANSO/README.md

 5. Added several new user options to solve common numerical issues in deep learning: linesearch_maxit, linesearch_step_size, is_backtrack_linesearch, searching_direction_rescaling, disable_terminationcode_6.
 Check the settings page for more information.

+## Current Limitations

+1. L-BFGS methods didn't implemented yet.
+The standard BFGS is memory consuming and weakens the ability of PyGRANSO to explore large-scale deep learning problem.

+2. Constrained deep learning problem cannot be handdled by the current version.

+3. No validators for some user provided inputs, such as nn_model and device.

 ## Acknowledgements